lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 :::tip

-CITROS CLI in addition to other advantages also provides automatic ROS bag recording option, which allows user to use saved simulation results and export them! :)
+CITROS CLI, in addition to other benefits, also provides an automatic ROS bag recording option, which allows user to use saved simulation results and export them! :)
 :::

 ### Running Locally 🛋️